"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Jeremiah 51:6-8, 36-37 - Flee from the midst of Babylon, and every one save his life!
 Do not be cut off in her iniquity, for this is the time of the LORD's vengeance; He shall recompense her.
 Babylon was a golden cup in the LORD's hand, that made all the earth drunk.
 The nations drank her wine; therefore the nations are deranged.
 Babylon has suddenly fallen and been destroyed.
 Wail for her!
 Take balm for her pain; perhaps she may be healed....
 Therefore thus says the LORD: "Behold, I will plead your case and take vengeance for you.
 I will dry up her sea and make her springs dry.
 Babylon shall become a heap, a dwelling place for jackals, an astonishment and a hissing, without an inhabitant."

-To recap, the "everlasting gospel" is an invitation to all men from the King of Kings, who saves all men and should be feared over false gods and idols who cannot save, and it speaks of the Lord coming to judge the Earth as Avenger and Kinsmen Redeemer, who is also the Creator worthy of all praise and worship.
+To recap, the "everlasting gospel" is an invitation for salvation to all men from the King of Kings, and they should fear Him over false gods and idols who cannot save.
+It also speaks of the Lord coming to judge the earth as Avenger and Kinsmen Redeemer, who is also the Creator worthy of all praise and worship.

 Revelation 5:8-13 - Now when He had taken the scroll, the four living creatures and the twenty-four elders fell down before the Lamb, each having a harp, and golden bowls full of incense, which are the prayers of the saints.
 And they sang a new song, saying: "You are worthy to take the scroll, and to open its seals; for You were slain, and have redeemed us to God by Your blood out of every tribe and tongue and people and nation, and have made us kings and priests to our God; and we shall reign on the earth."
 Then I looked, and I heard the voice of many angels around the throne, the living creatures, and the elders; and the number of them was ten thousand times ten thousand, and thousands of thousands, saying with a loud voice: "Worthy is the Lamb who was slain to receive power and riches and wisdom, and strength and honor and glory and blessing!"
 And every creature which is in heaven and on the earth and under the earth and such as are in the sea, and all that are in them, I heard saying: "Blessing and honor and glory and power be to Him who sits on the throne, and to the Lamb, forever and ever!"